Xu-Justin/face-detection/README.md

 ---

-This project was developed as part of Nodeflux Internship x Kampus Merdeka 2nd Batch.
+This project was developed as part of Nodeflux Internship x Kampus Merdeka.